-- 17. Notes with satisfaction that the Agency, in line with the discharge authority's recommendation from 2014, has included in its 2016 annual report a separate chapter on transparency, accountability and integrity; - 18.
-Notes with satisfaction that under the Agency's transparency policy, major improvements were made available to the public in 2016, including completely newly designed Agency's dissemination portal and a microsite for informing consumers about chemicals; - 19.
-Notes that, on the basis of its procedure for prevention and management of potential conflicts of interest, the Agency has implemented an approach which involves a systematic check for potential conflicts before assigning tasks to members of staff; notes furthermore that, once they take up their function, all members of the Agency's bodies have their annual declaration of interest reviewed by their respective chair and

-- published on the Agency's website; - 20.
-Acknowledges that, when leaving the Agency, members of staff have to sign a declaration related to post-employment duties; notes that out of the 22 members of staff who left the Agency in 2016, in only one of these cases, the Agency saw it necessary to impose specific conditions before authorising the new employment; - 21.
-Notes that the Agency adopted the guidelines for whistleblowers in June 2015; notes that the Agency's internal control systems are designed with fraud prevention embedded, with emphasis on risky areas such as financial transactions, procurement and selections; notes that the Agency's updated anti-fraud strategy was adopted in December 2016 with a focus on developing a widespread anti-fraud culture in the Agency; notes with satisfaction that actions implemented during 2016 include a mandatory online training on prevention of conflicts of interest and an all-staff training by the European Anti-Fraud Office (OLAF) on fraud prevention; - 22.
-Notes that in 2016 the Agency received 85 requests for access to which the Agency granted a full access to 11 requests, 23 requests were granted only partial access and for six requests the access to documents were refused;
+- 21. Notes with satisfaction that the Agency, in line with the discharge authority's recommendation from 2014, has included in its 2016 annual report a separate chapter on transparency, accountability and integrity; - 22.
+Notes with satisfaction that under the Agency's transparency policy, major improvements were made available to the public in 2016, including completely newly designed Agency's dissemination portal and a microsite for informing consumers about chemicals; - 23.
+Notes that, on the basis of its procedure for prevention and management of potential conflicts of interest, the Agency has implemented an approach which involves a systematic check for potential conflicts before assigning tasks to members of staff; notes furthermore that, once they take up their function, all members of the Agency's bodies have their annual declaration of interest reviewed by their respective chair and published on the Agency's website; - 24.
+Acknowledges that, when leaving the Agency, members of staff have to sign a declaration related to post-employment duties; notes that out of the 22 members of staff who left the Agency in 2016, in only one of these cases, the Agency saw it necessary to impose specific conditions before authorising the new employment; - 25.
+Notes that the Agency adopted the guidelines for whistleblowers in June 2015; notes that the Agency's internal control systems are designed with fraud prevention embedded, with emphasis on risky areas such as financial transactions, procurement and selections; notes that the Agency's updated anti-fraud strategy was adopted in December 2016 with a focus on developing a widespread anti-fraud culture in the Agency; notes with satisfaction that actions implemented during 2016 include a mandatory online training on prevention of conflicts of interest and an all-staff training by the European Anti-Fraud Office (OLAF) on fraud prevention; - 26.
+Expresses the need to establish an independent disclosure, advice and referral body with sufficient budgetary resources, in order to help whistleblowers use the right channels to disclose their information on possible irregularities affecting the financial interests of the Union, while protecting their confidentiality and offering needed support and advice; - 27.
+Notes that in 2016 the Agency received 85 requests for access to which the Agency granted a full access to 11 requests, 23 requests were granted only partial access and for six requests the access to documents were refused; calls on the Agency to ensure that these requests are addressed in the proper spirit of openness and transparency, and treated accordingly;